Decide whether the trip is campus-first or stay-first

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

-The RISD version of Providence still works best when the city stays compact and legible.
+Check RIPTA only when one transit move improves the RISD trip without complicating it.
+The RISD version of Providence still works best when the city stays compact and easy to read.

 Do not flatten a RISD visit into a generic Providence hotel checklist that ignores the museum and College Hill side of the city.